Backlog und Sprints

 Backlog work package menu with options like details view, copy link, and move

 Details view opens the work package information on the right side, the same way as in the notifications center.
+You can open the details view with a single click on a work package card.

 Backlog item opened in details view on the right side panel